cran-task-views/TimeSeries/TimeSeries.md

   Economic time series and other data from FRED (the Federal Reserve Economic Data) can be retrieved using `r pkg("fredr")`.
 - *Time series databases:*
   `r pkg("rdbnomics")` provides access to hundreds of millions of time series from [DBnomics](db.nomics.world).
+  `r pkg("ifo")` is a client for downloading time series data from the Ifo Institute.
   `r pkg("influxdbr")` provides an interface to the InfluxDB time series database.
   `r pkg("pdfetch")` provides facilities for downloading economic and financial time series from public sources.